How Much Water Should a Steam Heating System Need?

 How much water a boiler needs to keep operating depends on its firing rate, and this is very easy to calculate.
 It works like this: All boilers, regardless of their size, lose water to steam at a constant rate.
-Ideally, they should be fed at 1 GPM per 250,000 Btu/hr., Gross Load (D.O .E.
+Ideally, they should be fed at 1 GPM per 250,000 Btu/hr, Gross Load (D.O.E.
 Heating Capacity).
-So, if a boiler is rated for, say, 500,000 Btu/hr., and the water level drops to the feed line, you should be adding about 2 GPM to keep the burner on.
+So, if a boiler is rated for, say, 500,000 Btu/hr, and the water level should drop to the “feed” line, you should be adding about 2 GPM to keep the burner on.

 In residential steam heating, you can do this very effectively with McDonnell & Miller’s Uni-Match water feeder.
 The people at M&M came up with this feeder when the boiler manufacturers reduced the size of their replacement steam boilers.
 They designed the Uni-Match to protect those smaller boilers from nuisance, low water shutdowns.

 The Uni-Match takes its signal from either a PS-800 probe-type, or a 67 float-type low-water cutoff.
 It has a timing circuit that makes it wait for a minute, has it feed for a minute, then wait for a second minute, and so on.
 This well-thought-out feed cycle gives the condensate a chance to return and greatly reduces the chance of a flooded boiler.